1. BEFORE THE SALE

 2.9 Online-only auctions

 Some auctions may only be available to bidders via an online platform sale.
-In this event, Buyers have a 14 day period from the receipt of goods to withdraw from the sale, in accordance with EU Consumer Law.
+In this event, Buyers have a 14 day period from the receipt of goods to withdraw from the sale if an advertised view is not offered, in accordance with EU Consumer Law.
 This returns policy relates only to lots where physical viewing of lots prior to sale is not offered by CA Ltd.

 2.10 Dispute resolution during the auction